 Apply the rotation and the adjusted translation to the original query map for the final alignment.

-Using Masking: Masking involves creating a "mask" to define a specific region of interest within a density map or volume based on certain spatial criteria.
+Masking: Masking involves creating a "mask" to define a specific region of interest within a density map or volume based on certain spatial criteria.
 This mask functions as a filter, including the desired region and excluding irrelevant areas.
 By excluding noisy or irrelevant regions, masking enhances the resolution and quality of the reconstructed region, thereby contributing to a more accurate alignment.
-In the EMalign extension, a technique known as soft masking was implemented.
+We thus added to EMalign a technique known as soft masking.
 Soft masks are characterized by gradual transitions between included and excluded regions, achieved through smoothing or thresholding to avoid sharp boundaries.
 The region of interest was defined by calculating the radius of a sphere that encompassed 90% of the volume's energy.

 3.3.3.
-Utilization of Existing ChimeraX Bundles:
+Utilizing existing ChimeraX bundles:

 The integration of the EMalign tool within ChimeraX required the use of several key libraries from ChimeraX's source code, known as bundles.
 These provided the necessary functionality for the integration and enhancement of the alignment capabilities.
 The relevant bundles used in the project include: